simonjantsch/switss/docs/source/index.rst

 Note on Initializers and Updaters
 ---------------------------------

-The Initializer and Updater-classes rely 'groups' of states/state-action pairs for computing initial/updated objective functions in order unify the concept of label-based and default minimization.
-If label-based minimization was choosen, every group corresponds to some label and thereby to a set of states that have this label.
+The Initializer and Updater-classes rely on 'groups' of states/state-action pairs for computing initial/updated objective functions in order unify the concept of label-based and default minimization.
+If label-based minimization was chosen, every group corresponds to some label and thereby to a set of states that have this label.
-If label-based minimization was not choosen, every group corresponds to some state or state-action pair (i.e. every group has only one member).
+If label-based minimization was not chosen, every group corresponds to some state or state-action pair (i.e. every group has only one member).

 The objective functions that are returned are given as lists of group-index/group-weight pairings.